 Malachy's been on the receiving end of this as well (when Gerhardt smashed a vase on his back, for example), but Jake's usually the one being flattened.
 It's almost like Malachy wants him to develop some mettle.
 Or perhaps it's just for the lulz.

 Jimmy's leg getting broken (and then walloped over and over with various blunt objects while it's in a cast) in the season three opener.
+All his subsequent appearances feature him getting injured in some way almost every time he appears in a scene.

 Second Love: Rose, after her husband went to jail, hit it off with Malachy.
 Malachy is a widower himself.